vramperez/Accounting-Proxy/README.md

 In order to manage servicies, use 'cli' tool.
 The available commands are:

-* `./cli addService <publicPath> <url> <appId>`: binds the public path with the url specified and the application ID.
-All request with an access token from a different application will be rejected.
+* `./cli addService [-c] <publicPath> <url> <appId>`: binds the public path with the url specified and the application ID (all request with an access token from a different application will be rejected).
 The public path valid patterns are the following:
 	-	`/publicPath`: only the first part of the path.
-	-	`/this/is/the/final/resource/path`: the complete resource path.
+	-	`/this/is/the/final/resource/path?color=Blue&shape=rectangular`: the complete resource path (absolute path).
 In this case, the proxy will use this path to make the request.
+Use this type of public paths to register URLs with query strings.
 For instance, a public path such as `/public/path` is not valid.

+	- Options:
+		- `-c, --context-broker`: the service is an Orion Context broker service (`config.contextBroker` must be set to `true` in `config.js`).

-* `./cli getService <publicPath>`: returns the url and appID associated with the public path.
+* `./cli getService [-p <publicPath>]`: returns the URL, the application ID and the type (Context Broker or not) of all registered services.
-* `./cli getAllServices`: display all the registered services (public path, URL and appId).
+	- Options:
+		- `-p, --publicPath <path>`: only displays the information of the service specified.

-* `./cli deleteService <publicPath>`: delete the service associated with the public path.
+* `./cli deleteService <publicPath>`: deletes the service associated with the public path.
-* `./cli addAdmin <userId>`: add a new administrator.
+* `./cli addAdmin <userId>`: adds a new administrator.
-* `./cli deleteAdmin <userId>`: delete the specified admin.
+* `./cli deleteAdmin <userId>`: deletes the specified admin.
-* `./cli bindAdmin <userId> <publicPath>`: add the specified administrator to the service specified by the public path.
+* `./cli bindAdmin <userId> <publicPath>`: adds the specified administrator to the service specified by the public path.
-* `./cli unbindAdmin <userId> <publicPath>`: delete the specified administrator for the specified service by its public path.
+* `./cli unbindAdmin <userId> <publicPath>`: deletes the specified administrator for the specified service by its public path.
-* `./cli unbindAdmin <userId> <publicPath>`: delete the specified administrator for the specified service by its public path.
+* `./cli unbindAdmin <userId> <publicPath>`: deletes the specified administrator for the specified service by its public path.
-* `./cli getAdmins <publicPath>`: display all the administrators for the specified service.
+* `./cli getAdmins <publicPath>`: displays all the administrators for the specified service.

 To display brief information: `./cli -h` or `./cli --help`.
+In order to get information for a specific command type: `./cli help [cmd]`.

 ## <a name="proxyapi"/> Proxy API